Facts about City

 Our focus on business and the professions

-- City's Sir John Cass Business School is ranked as the 4th best in the UK, 13th in Europe over the past three years and in the top 1% in the world by the Financial Times (2011/12).
+- City's Sir John Cass Business School is ranked as the 4th best in the UK and 18th in Europe by the Financial Times European Business School Rankings 2014.

-- Our Business and Management courses are ranked 1st in London and 2nd in the UK (Guardian University Guide 2013).
+- Our Accounting and Finance courses are ranked 2nd in London and 13th in the UK (Guardian University Guide 2016).

-- Our Nursing courses are ranked 1st in London and 14th in the UK by both the Guardian University Guide 2013 and the Times Good University Guide 2013.
+- Our Nursing courses are ranked 2nd in London (Times Good University Guide 2015).

-City has six Schools - Cass Business School, School of Arts & Social Sciences, School of Health Sciences, School of Engineering & Mathematical Sciences, School of Informatics and The City Law School.
-Our Graduate School, five interdisciplinary centres and the Learning Development Centre complete the academic structure of the University.
+City has five Schools - Cass Business School, School of Arts & Social Sciences, School of Health Sciences, School of Mathematics, Computer Science & Engineering and The City Law School.
+Our Graduate School, interdisciplinary centres and the Department for Learning Enhancement & Development (LEaD) complete the academic structure of the University.

 Click on a School below to find out more.

-- Business and Management courses at Cass are ranked 1st in London and 2nd in UK by the Guardian University Guide 2013.
+- Accounting and Finance courses at Cass are ranked 2nd in London and 13th in UK by the Guardian University Guide 2016.

 - The Sir John Cass Foundation has supported education in London since 1710.